AbdoElsaed/react-ol-choropleth/README.md

           </div>
         ),
         // If render is not provided, it will show all feature properties by default
-        autoPan: true, // Auto pan map to show overlay when feature is clicked }}
+        autoPan: true, // Auto pan map to show overlay when feature is clicked/hovered }}
       // Event handlers
       onFeatureClick={(feature, coordinate) => {